wrestlingcarbonapple/dbash/README.md

 # Docker bash

-Since i don't remember docker container id's that well and i don't want to run a bunch of commands to get there i've created this simple script to get you quick and easy to the command line of any docker container.
+Since i don't remember docker container id's that well, what shells are available, and i don't want to run a bunch of commands to get there i've created this simple script to get you quick and easy to the command line of any docker container.

 ## Requirements